 Brandon Davies’ ousting from his team comes at an inconvenient time for BYU, though I admire the University for standing by its principles.
 More props, however, go to Mr. Davies, who came to the Honor Code office on his own.
 All too often I have heard tales of irked roommates tattling or jilted ex-significant others seeking revenge (Tattling, by the way, is the main way the Honor Code Police find perpetrators).
 It took courage to go to that office, knowing fully well what it meant not just personally, but to an entire team that has been on a tear, possibly toward a national championship.
 Though Jimmer is apparently our new Lord Sovereign, he can’t do it alone.
 The fact that Davies’ infraction was also a sin – allegedly getting busy with his girlfriend – is serious, and it saddens me that this knowledge has become public, for the Honor Code office would never publicly divulge such information.
 It had to come from someone looking to feel important or be sensational.

 I would also like to add that I don’t care about BYU basketball at all.
 I don’t care about college basketball.
-I don’t even care about college sports, except for fruity ones like lacrosse and badminton.
+I don’t even care about college sports, except for lacrosse and badminton.
 If BYU had a decent baseball team I would have cared, but BYU baseball is only a few steps above little league.

 Back to El Código de Honor.